-Ayurveda is a term referring to a 5,000-year-old system of traditional medicine native to India.
+Ayurveda is a 5,000-year-old system of traditional medicine native to India.
 According to Indian philosophy and its theory of evolution, the universe is comprised of five basic elements.
 These are air, fire, water, earth and ether.
 While these are present in all living things, within the human body they manifest as doshas.

 The ultimate purpose of ayurveda is to connect the body, mind and spirit.
 It is believed that reaching this balance will encourage wellness and prevent illness.

 This page will explore the Ayurvedic doshas and how they work.
 We will learn the benefits of Ayurvedic medicine and the guiding principles behind the therapy.
-We will also look at the cost of Ayurveda, what to expect from treatment and what qualifications a professional requires.
+We will also look at the cost of Ayurveda and what to expect from treatment.

 What is Ayurveda?